testsmith-io/test-application-api-docker/readme.md

-# DVD rental Application
+# Digital media store

+The Chinook data model represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.

 This application can be used for development trainings.
 The application exists out of different application states to simulate the iterative software development process.

 The states a described below:

 ## Sprint 0
-Basic Laravel skeleton project and Sakila database migration and seeding scripts.
+Basic Laravel skeleton project and Chinook database migration and seeding scripts.

 ## Sprint 1
 Basic CRUD API